katejarne/Kernel_Max_mean_discrepancy_EEG_Age/README.md

 For both cases, the HarMNqEEG data set is needed.
 Download it from: [https://10.0.28.135/syn26712693](https://10.0.28.135/syn26712693) as indicated in the original paper: [https://www.synapse.org/#!Synapse:syn26712693/files/](https://www.synapse.org/#!Synapse:syn26712693/files/).

-Code is commented in detail.
+The code is commented in detail.

 The following functions are called:
 - `mmd_def.py`: Definition of MMD empirical Distance for each kernel.